 Wireframes and copy allow designers to focus on presentation.
 The best designers can do both wireframing and design, but often by the time they finish prototyping, they start worrying too much about functionality and less about visual appeal.
 It’s hard to keep the balance.
 That’s why it’s best to have a UX designer and a graphic designer on the team.

-Here you need to involve in the website development the whole team for optimal results.
-You want the team members to specialize at the start but as the launch date approaches, everyone has to look at what they’ve created and adjusted their work based on the intra-team feedback.
+Here you need to involve the whole team in the website development for optimal results.
+You want the team members to specialize at the start but as the launch date approaches, everyone has to look at what they’ve created and adjust their work based on the intra-team feedback.

 Depending on your needs the cost of a custom website can range from $3000 to $30 000 and more {INSERT AGENCY’S ESTIMATIONS}.